Saybrr/unifier-monorepo/crates/installer/src/ARCHITECTURE.md

 └────────────────────┘            └─────────────────┘
 ```

-## Downloader Module Architecture
+## NEW Simplified Downloader Architecture

-The downloader follows a clear layered architecture with well-defined data flow:
+The downloader now uses a trait-based architecture where each source handles its own download logic:

 ```
 ┌─────────────────────────────────────────────────────────────┐